 - The Distortion World in Pokémon Platinum has you walking on the walls at times, and it kind of messes up the control system a little right after you get back.

 - The anime's equivalent from Giratina and the Sky Warrior, the Reverse World, is even worse with how gravity works.
 One scene involves Team Rocket all standing at three completely different angles while close enough to reach out and touch each other.

-- Not a level,but moves like Trick Room and Gravity mess with your mons' speed and who moves when.
+- Moves like Trick Room and Gravity mess with your mons' speed and who moves when.

-- Stone Temple Tower in The Legend of Zelda: Majora's Mask has you switching between normal and flipped.
+- Stone Temple Tower in The Legend of Zelda: Majora's Mask has you switching between the normal position and the flipped one.

 - Although it wasn't even interactive, there's a twisted tunnel at the beginning of Majora's Mask - the player walks along the "floor", but it twists around the room (which the player automatically walks through).
 Cheating, or bomb hovering over the door allows you to re-enter the hallway, and reveals that it works exactly the same as the Ocarina of Time example above.